-John E. Fernandez is an Associate Professor and member of the Building Technology Program in the Department of Architecture.
+John E. Fernandez is a Full Professor and Director of the Building Technology Program in the Department of Architecture.
 He has been a member of the faculty since 1999 teaching in the design studio and numerous technology courses including Integrated Building Systems, all department structures courses, construction and materials and various workshops.

 His research has been focused on the materials and physical elements and components of the assemblies and systems of buildings.
 A culminating publication of his research of the past several years is the newly published book, "Material Architecture: emergent materials for innovative buildings and ecological construction."
 (2005.
 Architectural Press: Oxford).